ingdamiangonzalez/devops-coding-challenge/README.md

 #### Infrastructure:

-- VPC with tree subnets all in different availability zones to have redundancy.
+- VPC with three subnets all in different availability zones to have redundancy.
 Also we have security groups and IAM roles

 - ECS Cluster (4 ec2 instances by default) with ECR repository to store all the images we create.
 Also we have a launch configuration and autoscaling group.